Camino Francés: Logroño to Navarrete - Stage 8

 Departure Point: Logroño

-Logroño , the capital of La Rioja, is a vibrant city in northern Spain that beautifully combines tradition and modernity.
+Arriving from Los Arcos to Logroño , you will find yourself in the capital of La Rioja.
+Logroño is a vibrant Northern Spanish city in that beautifully combines tradition and modernity.
 Situated in the picturesque Ebro River valley, it is renowned for its wine culture, rich history, and lively street scenes.

 Location and History